microsoftgraph/microsoft-graph-docs/get-started/xamarin.md

 public static string ClientID = "ENTER_YOUR_CLIENT_ID";
 public static string[] Scopes = { "User.Read", "Mail.Send" };
 ```
-The `Scopes` value stores the Microsoft Graph permission scopes that the app will need to request when the user authenticates.
+The `Scopes` value stores the Microsoft Graph permissions that the app will need to request when the user authenticates.
 Note that the `App` class constructor uses the ClientID value to instantiate an instance of the MSAL `PublicClientApplication` class.
 You'll use this class later to authenticate the user.

 ```c#
 IdentityClientApp = new PublicClientApplication(ClientID);